Max Gutiérrez: Early career

-Gutiérrez began racing at 3 years old in the Mexico National Super Kart Championship in 2006, where he finished third in the standings in the Baby Stock category.
+Gutiérrez began racing at three years old in the Mexico National Super Kart Championship in 2006, where he finished third in the standings in the Baby Stock category.
 He returned in 2007, again finishing third in the Modified Baby 50 category.
 From 2008 to 2013, he won six consecutive Super Kart Championship titles.

 In 2017, Gutiérrez competed full-time in the NASCAR Mikel's Truck Series, winning Rookie of the Year honors.
 He won the championship in 2018.

-Gutiérrez moved up to the Mexico T4 Series (now Mexico T4 Series) in 2019, earning 2 wins, 7 top 5s, and 8 top 10s, finishing 5th in the standings.
-He returned to the series in 2020, where he won the championship with 5 wins, 10 top 5s, and 11 top 10s.
+Gutiérrez moved up to the Mexico T4 Series (now Mexico T4 Series) in 2019, earning two wins, seven top-fives, and eight top-tens, finishing fifth in the standings.
+He returned to the series in 2020, where he won the championship with five wins, ten top-five, and 11 top-tens.

 Gutiérrez moved up to the NASCAR PEAK Mexico Series full-time in 2021.
-He earned 8 top 5s, 10 top 10s, and finished 4th in the final standings.
+He earned eight top-fives, ten top-tens, and finished fourth in the final standings.

 ARCA Menards Series East

 On September 17, 2020, Gutiérrez made his ARCA Menards Series East debut at Bristol Motor Speedway, driving the No. 53 for Troy Williams Racing, starting 26th and finishing 14th.
 He later competed in the East Series race at Five Flags Speedway, starting 14th and finishing 12th.
 He did not return to Troy Williams Racing after 2020.

 On February 5, 2021, Gutiérrez announced that he would drive full-time in the East Series, driving the No. 30 Ford Fusion for Rette Jones Racing.

 On February 8, 2021, three days after the announcement, Gutiérrez earned his first career East Series win, after taking the lead on the final turn, defeating Sammy Smith and Taylor Gray in a three wide finish.
-He finished the season with 1 win, 2 top 5s, and 5 top 10s, and ranked 4th in the standings.
+He finished the season with one win, two top-fives, and five top-tens, and ranked fourth in the standings.

 ARCA Menards Series

 Gutiérrez made one start in the 2020 ARCA Menards Series season, driving for Troy Williams Racing.

-He returned for the 2021 ARCA Menards Series, running the races that were paired with the East Series, with his best finish being 12th at Iowa Speedway.
+Gutiérrez returned for the 2021 ARCA Menards Series, running the races that were paired with the East Series, with his best finish being 12th at Iowa Speedway.

-He returned to the series in 2022, scoring his first career top 10 at Talladega Superspeedway in April.
+Gutiérrez returned to the series in 2022, scoring his first career top-ten at Talladega Superspeedway in April.